 80H.
 Public Service Appeal Board

-(1) For the purpose of an appeal under section 80I there shall be established, within and as part of the Commission, a Board to be known as a Public Service Appeal Board.
+(1) For the purpose of an appeal under section 80I there shall be established, within and as part of the Commission, a board to be known as a Public Service Appeal Board.

 (2) A Board shall consist of 3 members.